straube/multiple-domain/README.md

 You can also set an optional base URL.
 If you want only a set of URL's available under a given domain, you can use this restriction.

+Additionally, a language can be set for each domain.
+The language will be used to add `<link>` tags with `hreflang` attribute to document head.
+This is for SEO purposes.

 Check the plugin page at WordPress.org: https://wordpress.org/plugins/multiple-domain/

 ## Installation